 Why This Matters Now

-Organizations building AI fluency now will have decisive advantages.
-But success requires more than technical capability—it demands governance, culture change, and strategic clarity.
-These take time to develop.
-Reactive approaches fail.
+Organisations building AI fluency now will have decisive advantages.
+Success requires governance, culture change, and strategic clarity — these take time to develop.

-Staff are experimenting with ChatGPT, Claude, and countless other tools, whether your board knows it or not.
-Without governance frameworks and strategic direction, this creates risk.
-With proper oversight, it becomes competitive advantage.
+Staff are experimenting with ChatGPT, Claude, and countless other tools whether your board knows it or not.
+Without governance frameworks, this creates risk.

 What We Cover

 This isn't a lecture.
-We combine strategic frameworks with hands-on exploration and organization-specific exercises.
+We combine strategic frameworks with hands-on exploration and organisation-specific exercises.

 What AI actually is (and isn't), why it's suddenly transformative, and where it's reliable versus where caution is warranted.

-A practical framework for assessing where your organization stands and where it needs to be.
-Understanding this landscape helps you set realistic direction and evaluate progress.
+A practical framework for assessing where your organisation stands and where it needs to be.

 Cost reduction and speed gains are real, but uneven.
 We cover where AI genuinely delivers value and what realistic timelines look like.

-The categories of AI risk boards are accountable for: operational, ethical, regulatory, and security.
-How to establish appropriate oversight without creating bureaucratic paralysis.
+The categories of AI risk boards are accountable for: operational, ethical, regulatory, and security — and how to establish appropriate oversight.

-How to support safe experimentation that builds organizational intelligence about AI.
-Creating pathways from early exploration to production-grade implementation.
+How to support safe experimentation that builds organisational intelligence about AI, creating pathways from early exploration to production-grade implementation.

 How AI reshapes roles rather than just eliminating them.
-Why upskilling matters more than headcount reduction.
 The people side of AI strategy, where most implementations fail.

 Concrete frameworks for effective AI governance.
-The questions you should be asking leadership.
-What reporting and accountability structures work.
+The questions you should be asking leadership and what accountability structures work.

-Interactive exercises focused on your context: where AI is already in use, what governance gaps exist, and what questions you need to ask your executive team.
+Interactive exercises focused on your context: where AI is already in use, what governance gaps exist, and what questions to ask your executive team.

-Typically 3-4 hours, combining presentation, discussion, hands-on AI exploration, and organization-specific exercises.
+Typically 3–4 hours, combining presentation, discussion, hands-on AI exploration, and organisation-specific exercises.

 The interactive elements work best face-to-face, but we can adapt for remote delivery when necessary.